Iraq: Republic and Ba'athist Iraq

-In 1958, a coup d'état known as the 14 July Revolution was led by the Brigadier General and nationalist Abd al-Karim Qasim.
+Brigadier General and nationalist Abd al-Karim Qasim led a coup d'état known as the 14 July Revolution in 1958.
 This revolt was strongly anti-imperial and anti-monarchical in nature and had strong socialist elements.
-Numerous people were killed in the coup, including King Faysal II, Prince Abd al-Ilah, and Nuri al-Sa'id.
-Qasim controlled Iraq through military rule and in 1958 he began a process of forcibly reducing the surplus amounts of land owned by a few citizens and having the state redistribute the land.
-He was overthrown by Colonel Abdul Salam Arif in a February 1963 coup.
-After the latter's death in 1966, he was succeeded by his brother, Abdul Rahman Arif, who was overthrown by the Ba'ath Party in 1968.
+King Faisal II, Prince Abd al-Ilah, and Nuri al-Sa'id, along with the royal family were killed brutally.
+Qasim controlled Iraq through military rule and in 1958 he began a process of forcibly reducing surplus land owned by a few citizens and having the state redistribute the land.
+In 1959, Abd al-Wahab al-Shawaf led an uprising in Mosul against Qasim.
+The uprising was crushed by the government forces.
+He claimed Kuwait as part of Iraq, when the former was granted independence in 1961.
+The United Kingdom deployed its army on the Iraq–Kuwait border, which forced Qasim to back down.
+He was overthrown by the Ba'ath Party in February 1963 coup.
+However internal division within Ba'athist factions caused another coup in November, which brought Colonel Abdul Salam Arif to power.
+The new regime recognised Kuwait's independence.
+After the latter's death in 1966, he was succeeded by his brother, Abdul Rahman Arif.
+Under his rule, Iraq participated in the Six-Day War in 1967.